-While you have been stressing and thinking nothing is happening, things have actually been falling into place, based on the clever programmed dynamics of Facebook’s design.
+While you have been stressing and thinking nothing is happening, things have actually been falling into place.
+This is based on the clever programmed, dynamics of Facebook’s design.

 So, basically each time you run an ad, the AI (artificial intelligence), is strategically refining your audiences based on each ad.

 You have to realize that Facebook cannot give you higher quality leads if it has no audience to work with.

 And that is why you have to keep running ads.